ffmpegwasm/libav.wasm/README.md

 # libav.wasm

-> libav.wasm is still under development and far from production use.
+> libav.wasm is still in early stage and far from production use.

 libav WebAssembly port.